leezhixuan/CS3245-hw4/README.txt

 Output is an Operand object that contains a result only.
 The result is a postings list containing all docIDs common to the 2 input Operands, sorted in ascending order.

+_Phrasal Search_
+For phrases with more than one word, we retrieve the posting lists of each word and find a set of common docIDs.
+For each matched docID, we check the positional index of each word to make sure they appear consecutively in the document.
+If the query returns too few docIds, the result will be appended with free text query result.

 _Free Text Search_

 We preprocess terms in queries the same way we preprocess words in the corpus (only stemming and case-folding) so that we